AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Pages.md

 ## How to share your GitHub Repository with your collaborators

+To host (or share) a Git repository on GitHub, follow the steps below:

 1. Go to your GitHub Repository.

 2. Click on Settings tab.